 -A VPN masks your actual location with a different IP address

 -A VPN allows you to choose your IP address location and use online services that are geologically restricted

--A VPN encrypts the data you send and receive, dramatically increasing your privacy and security
+-A VPN encrypts all the data, what you send and receive, dramatically increasing your privacy and security

--A logless VPN does not record your browsing history
+-A no-log VPN does not record your browsing history